CesiumGS/3d-tiles/README.md

 ### Coordinate system and units

-3D Tiles supports use cases in both geodetic as well as Cartesian coordinate systems.

 3D Tiles uses a right-handed 3-axis (x, y, z) Cartesian coordinate system; that is, the cross product of _x_ and _y_ yields _z_.
 3D Tiles defines the _z_ axis as up for local Cartesian coordinate systems (see the [Tile transform](#tile-transform) section).
 A tileset's global coordinate system will often be [WGS84 ellipsoidal coordinate system](http://earth-info.nga.mil/GandG/publications/tr8350.2/wgs84fin.pdf), but it doesn't have to be, e.g., a power plant may be defined fully in its local coordinate system for use with a modeling tool without a geospatial context.

 #### Tile content

 `b3dm` and `i3dm` tiles embed glTF.
-According to the [glTF spec](https://github.com/KhronosGroup/glTF/tree/master/specification/1.0#coordinate-system-and-units), glTF uses a right-handed coordinate system and defines the _y_ axis as up.
+According to the [glTF spec](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#coordinate-system-and-units), glTF uses a right-handed coordinate system and defines the _y_ axis as up.
 By default, embedded models are considered to be _y_-up, but in order to support a variety of source data, including models defined directly in WGS84 coordinates, embedded glTF models may be defined as _x_-up, _y_-up, or _z_-up with the `asset.gltfUpAxis` property of tileset JSON.

 To transform from a glTF y-up to a 3D Tiles z-up coordinate system, the following matrix transform is applied:
 ```
-[(1, 0,  0, 0),
- (0, 0, -1, 0),
- (0, 1,  0, 0),
- (0, 0,  0, 1)]
+[
+1.0, 0.0,  0.0, 0.0,
+0.0, 0.0, -1.0, 0.0,
+0.0, 1.0,  0.0, 0.0,
+0.0, 0.0,  0.0, 1.0
+]
 ```

 Tile transforms are applied after the conversion between coordinate systems is resolved.